-We often ask people what they would do to solve dysfunction in American living or equal, then listen carefully to their answer.
-If the person shares experience and observations, we state the mission of our work: to establish real-no-harm private-liberty-with-civic-morality.
-Notice that "civic" implies willing behavior, whereas "civil" implies coercion if not force.*****
+We often ask people what they would do to solve dysfunction in American living, then listen carefully to the answer.
+If the person shares experience and observations, we state the mission of our work: to establish actual no-harm private liberty with civic morality.
+Notice that "civic" implies willing good behavior, whereas "civil" implies coercion if not force.*****

 The civic task and each newborn’s private duty

 Consequently, every person lives in a confused, conflicted world, and many persons do not comprehend the facts.
-To have private-liberty, the newborn might, within about eighty years or whatever lifetime, establish real-no-harm personal autonomy, embrace collaborative association, and appreciatively participate in civic transactions and connections.
+To have private liberty, the newborn might, within about eighty years lifetime, establish actual no-harm personal autonomy, embrace collaborative association, and appreciatively participate in civic transactions and connections.
 For best chances, comprehension and basic understanding may be acquired in the first three decades of his or her life.
-Only a few persons survive early death (before age 65) and only a few grow psychological maturity---achieve freedom from both external constraints and internal limitations, or harm.
+Only a few persons survive early death (before age 65) and only a few develop psychological maturity---achieve freedom from both external constraints and internal limitations, or harm.

-Systematic, iterative collaboration for private-liberty-with-civic-morality could decrease misery and loss and increase psychological maturity for a civic people, regardless of the sub-culture an individual may prefer.
-For example, preferences for either black Christianity, white Christianity or colorless Christianity can each flourish in a civic culture (recall the real-no-harm constraint).
+Systematic, iterative collaboration for private liberty with civic morality could decrease misery and loss and increase psychological maturity for a civic people, regardless of the sub-culture an individual may prefer.
+For example, preferences for either black Christianity, white Christianity or colorless Christianity can each flourish in a civic culture (recall the actual no-harm constraint).
 The key is coaching the infant and adolescent person in integrity at least through age 25, when the body has completed construction of the wisdom-cultivating parts of the brain.

-Our work makes the assumption that, given a well-grounded practice, most United States citizens are, by nature, willing to iteratively collaborate for private-liberty-with-civic-morality.
+Our work makes the assumption that, given a well-grounded practice, most United States citizens are, by nature, willing to iteratively collaborate for private liberty with civic morality.
 In other words, we assert that humans tend and prefer to be good unless they learn to be bad.
-There remains the problem of dissidents within and without, so statutory-law-enforcement seems necessary into the foreseeable future.
+There remains the problem of dissidents within and without, so statutory law and enforcement seems necessary into the foreseeable future.

 Socialist, R. H. Tawney would extend positive liberty to require preferences of the rich to be made available for the poor, for example, requiring membership in a Country Club.
 In other words, because the rich want something, the poor should have it, whether they want it or not.
 Economist F. A. Hayek asserted, “freedom and wealth are both good things…they still remain different.”
 There’s lots of confusion about equality as liberty.
 I do not support the equivocation of liberty and equality.

 Mill thought freedom empowers individuality and the human capacity for perfection.
-[No one should limit a human’s intent to perfect his or her person.]
+[No one should limit a human’s intent to perfect his or her person, in other words, develop integrity.]
 Perfectionists include also, T.H.
 Green, L.T.
 Hobhouse, Bernard Bosanquet, John Dewey, John Rawls, Gaus, and William Galston.
 [Add Ralph Waldo Emerson in "Divinity School Address" and discover his reference: Jesus.]
-On 2/19/17 I realized the importance of this paragragh and the number of thinkers it lists.
+On 2/19/17 I realized the importance of this paragraph and the number of thinkers it lists.

 Challenging Mill are two moral contracturalisms.
 To Kant (and Sandel), mutually respectful persons live without either suffering or imposing “the good.”
 [Our work is in agreement with this principle.
-We employ personal choice within the-indisputable-facts-of-reality rather than competitive opinion to define “the good.”
+We employ personal choice within the-objective-truth rather than competitive opinion to define “the good.”
 The good is Security.]
 Reiman and Scanlon propose morality is a social rather than state responsibility.
-[We strive for neither social morality nor the imposition of a civilization but for the civic-morality to provide broadly-defined-civic-safety-and-security, hereafter Security.]
+[We strive for neither social morality nor the imposition of a civilization but for the civic morality to provide Security.]
 “Suitably idealized individuals are motivated not by the pursuit of gain, but by a commitment or desire to publicly justify the claims they make on others.”
-[Modify from "to publicly justify the claims they make" to "to publically appreciate the Security they enjoy."]
+[Modify from "to publicly justify the claims they make" to "to publicly appreciate the Security they enjoy."]
 Hobbesian contracturalism assumes self-interest with standards for rewarding social cooperation.
 Autonomy is required.
 However, immoral behavior remains an option, as noted by Hobbes’ “Foole.”
-[The reward for living according to the-indisputable-facts-of-reality is discovering you lived the life you hoped to live before you could articulate personal preferences---or what you hoped for.
+[The reward for living according to the-objective-truth is discovering you lived the life you hoped to live before you could articulate personal preferences---or what you hoped for.
 It cannot be achieved through “social cooperation,” or subjugation.
 The human being is naturally opposed to subjugation and favors self-perfection rather than inculcation by society to subjugate.
-The political regime founded on private-liberty-with-civic-morality---or public-integrity---has never been tried on Earth, to my knowledge.]
+The culture founded on private liberty with civic morality---or civic integrity---has never been tried on Earth, to my knowledge.]

 Colin Bird resists individual liberty and yields to imaginary social liberty: collectivists, communitarians, and organicists.
 “Human beings . . . are the only real choosers and decision-makers, and their preferences determine both public and private actions.”
 [I heard this concept as "public opinion determines public policy," at LSU School of Mass Communications on October 4, 2016.
 When I opposed the notion I was instructed to go to college!]
 Herbert Spencer perhaps agreed: “the properties of the mass are dependent upon the attributes of its component parts.”
-[However, we contend that each individual wants Security so as to possess the liberty to live according to private preferences.]
+[However, we contend that each individual wants Security so as to possess the liberty to live according to individual preferences.]
 Amy Gutmann revived “collectivist” as communitarianism, faulting individualism.
 Michael Sandel flawed Rawls’s assumption of “the pure autonomous chooser," who “might reject any or all of their attachments and values and yet retain their identity.”
 Kymlicka argued the possibilities.
 “We can be social creatures, members of cultures and raised in various traditions, while also being autonomous choosers who employ our liberty to construct lives of our own.”
-[Thus, the human with private-liberty is capable of either perfecting or ruining his or her person.
-He or she needs to employ the-indisputable-facts-of-reality.
+[Thus, the human with private liberty is capable of either perfecting or ruining his or her person.
+He or she needs to employ the-objective-truth.
 But in no case does social liberty serve the person; rather it serves the society.
-To civilze oneself to civilization beyond Security denies the possibility of self-perfection.]
+To civilize oneself to civilization beyond Security denies the possibility of self-perfection or developing integrity.]

 Mill argued that individual liberty does not work where there is no [iterative-collaboration].
-Thus, barbarians must suffer despotism until they improve their attention to civic-morality.
+Thus, barbarians must suffer despotism until they improve their attention to civic morality.
 Several thinkers consider such Mill thoughts an embarrassment.
 Inder Marawah defends Mills.
 Rawls argues some persons may be cooperative though not equal for more than basic human rights.
 Martha Nussbaum advocates moral universalism.
-[There remains the need for standards on basic rights, and we suggest the-indisputable-facts-of-civic-reality.
-Ultimately, everyone has the right to exercise fidelity and integrity.]
+[There remains the need for standards on basic rights, and we suggest the-objective-truth.
+Ultimately, everyone has the opportunity to exercise fidelity and integrity . . . or not.]

 Beyond individual liberty within society, moral universalism debates the state versus all humankind.
 “Immanuel Kant . . . argued that all states should respect the dignity of their citizens as free and equal persons, yet denied that humanity forms one political community.”
 Thus, there should be separate countries “in a confederation to assure peace.”
 Therein, borders do not affect morality, except when there is redistributive justice.
-[Given the diversity that evolution has wrought, just as each person must take charge of private-liberty-with-civic-morality, each country must cultivate its culture with real-no-harm toward other countries.
+[Given the diversity that evolution has wrought, just as each person must take charge of private liberty with civic morality, each country must cultivate its culture with actual no-harm toward other countries.
 It seems Kant may be the source of Supreme Court Justice Kennedy’s apparent obsession that he is lord of dignity and equality.]

 On 9/21/16 I had completed an initial search for past use of "private integrity" to define a civic culture.
 I have not found past use, but want to share results so far.